Welcome to today's edition of the Rush 24-7 podcast.

 And yet Obama and the Democrats rail about these obscene profits that are being made by private insurance companies.

-I have some um some information here, uh, ladies and gentlemen, very, very difficult for those of you who think that the parties are the same, uh, that there's not a dime's worth of difference.
+It'd be very, very difficult for those of you who think that the parties are the same, that there's not a dime's worth of difference.

-It'll be very, very hard for you to digest this, but I'll and I'm gonna be nice about it.
+It'd be very, very hard for you to digest this, and I'm going to be nice about it.

-I'm wondering also, do you think Obama's getting reports on how many seminar callers are getting through uh radio talk shows and and what they're saying?
+I'm wondering also, do you think Obama's getting reports on how many seminar callers are getting through radio talk shows and what they're saying?